A Search Marketer’s New Year’s Resolutions

 9. Get a Better Education

 Search is a fast and dynamic industry.
 It may sound ridiculous, but keeping up with all the changes is a daily endeavor.
 To stay on top of the latest, subscribe to our blog feed and follow our crackerjack search marketing team on Twitter.
-(And if you missed them the first time around, check out our greatest hits from 2009.)

 10. Reduce Stress